 At the end of a performance period, the Committee reviews the Company's financial results against the operating performance targets and certifies the level of achievement for payout of the awards.
-The Committee may include or exclude from both targets and actual results specified items of an unusual, non-recurring or extraordinary nature as allowed by the plans.
-Pursuant to our Incentive Shares Plans, the Committee also has the discretion to adjust a payout percentage where results and/or business climate warrant.
+The Committee may include or exclude from both targets and actual results specified items of an unusual, non-recurring or extraordinary nature as allowed by the plans or as defined in the specific Program award agreement.
+Pursuant to our Incentive Shares Plans, the Committee also has the discretion to adjust a payout percentage where results and/or business climate warrant, except as may be defined in the specific Program award agreement.
+For the Fiscal 2022 - 2024 Performance Shares Program, the Committee has adopted a defined set of acceptable adjustments, removing negative discretion under the Plans, to facilitate fixed accounting treatment.

-At Emerson, we pride ourselves on our disciplined management processes that drive strong results to maximize shareholder value.
-While we continue to meet the challenges presented by the global economic and geopolitical climate and measure ourselves against the growth of the global economy, we also believe that it is important to measure value creation for our shareholders in relation to the performance of a similarly-correlated industry group.
-Beginning with our Fiscal 2021 - 2023 Performance Shares Program, therefore, we are adding a relative total shareholder return modifier metric to our Performance Shares Program to measure our total shareholder return performance relative to the S&P 500 Capital Goods Index group of companies (the "CGI Group").
-We will continue to determine payout percentage by reviewing our financial performance against our operating metrics, with the calculated payout against those metrics continuing to be capped at 125% of target.
-We will then measure our three-year total shareholder return relative to the CGI Group performance for the same period.
-If our total shareholder return is at or above the 80th percentile of the CGI Group, the payout percentage will be decreased by 20 percentage points.
-No adjustment will be made for relative performance between the 20th and 80th percentile of the CGI Group.
+For the Fiscal 2021 - 2023 Performance Shares Program and earlier Programs, our operating targets were benchmarked to growth over nominal G7 GDP growth, and the target growth rate was set at 3 percentage points above G7 GDP.
+Beginning with our Fiscal 2021 - 2023 Performance Shares Program, we also added a relative total shareholder return modifier benchmark ("rTSR") to measure our total shareholder return performance relative to the S&P 500 Capital Goods Index group of companies (the "CGI Group").
+After the payout percentage is determined by reviewing our financial performance for the performance period against the operating metrics, we will then measure our three-year total shareholder return relative to the CGI Group performance for the same period.
+If our total shareholder return is at or above the 80th percentile of the CGI Group, the payout percentage from operating results will be increased by 20 percentage points.
+If our total shareholder return is at or below the 20th percentile of the CGI Group, the payout percentage will be decreased by 20 percentage points.
+No adjustment to the payout percentage will be made for relative performance between the 20th and 80th percentile of the CGI Group.